How to Crochet a Slip Stitch - Step-by-Step for Beginners (Right-Handed)

 Step 2: Yarn over as you would with a chain or most other stitches.
 Bring yarn from back of hook (far side) to front (close side) of hook.

 Step 3: Rotate your hook so the tip is facing down and pull up a loop.
+At this point, you should have two loops on your hook.

 Step 4: Pull the loop you just made through the original loop on the hook.